Feeding America

 How We Alleviate Hunger

-In fiscal year 2023, we connected neighbors in Southeast Nebraska to more than 10.2 million meals.
+In fiscal year 2024, we connected neighbors in Southeast Nebraska to 10.9 million meals.
 A variety of programs, partnerships and services, along with support from friends like you helps make that possible.

 Our History